-Red Garage Doors in Seattle
+Red Garage Doors in Las Vegas

 Complementary colors are those which stand opposite one another when you look at the color wheel.
 Red and green for example are complementary colors so if you have a great deal of greenery around your home or perhaps a green color on the exterior trim or walls you can compliment that by choosing a bright red color.